cxa/cxa.github.com/_raw/til/2021-01-17-asserting-exception-in-fsunit.md

 ::F#::FsUnit::Unit Test::

-Asserting exceptions is a feature of FsUnit, but I can't do it right at first try:
+Asserting exceptions is a feature of FsUnit, but it's hard to do it right at first try:

 ```fsharp
 [<Fact>]